Deontay Wilder: Personal life

 Wilder has eight children.
 Wilder's first child, a daughter with ex-girlfriend Helen Duncan, was born in 2005 with spina bifida.
 Wilder also has two other daughters and one son with Jessica Scales-Wilder, whom he married in 2009 and later divorced.
 Wilder is currently engaged to and has a child with Telli Swift and has been featured on the reality television show, WAGS Atlanta.
+Wilder and Swift have since separated.

 Wilder comes from a family of Alabama preachers, namely his father and grandmother.
 He has three sisters and one younger brother.
 His brother, Marsellos Wilder, is also a professional boxer; Marsellos last fought in 2022 in the cruiserweight division and has a 5–3 record.
 As a youngster, Wilder attended church every week.
 He has referred to his belief in Christianity, saying that "God is very important in my life."